 Most of the Cinnamomum burmannii in today’s world market originates from Indonesia.
 Some 80% of the global production grows in one unique area on the island of Sumatra, called Kerinci (Jambi province).
 CassiaCo-op was the first – and remains the only – cinnamon processing and exporting company to set up in Kerinci, in the heart of the cinnamon growing area.

-Thanks to Kampani’s investment, CassiaCo-op will be able to acquire its own grinder.
-The grinder will convert the crushed cinnamon into powder.
-From a business perspective alone this vertical integration makes sense as it generates important efficiency gains, saving on both direct and indirect costs.
-In addition, by moving this part of the downstream added value into the heart of the production zone, CassiaCo-op will also be able to further shorten the supply chain, reflecting its social mission.
+Thanks to Kampani’s investment, CassiaCo-op was able to acquire its own grinder.
+The grinder converts the crushed cinnamon into powder.
+From a business perspective alone this vertical integration made sense as it generates important efficiency gains, saving on both direct and indirect costs.
+In addition, by moving this part of the downstream added value into the heart of the production zone, CassiaCo-op has been able to further shorten the supply chain, reflecting its social mission.
 Currently, only a small portion of the cinnamon produced in Indonesia leaves the country in powdered form.

 The social impact

-Having sustainability at its core, by sourcing directly from the producers, and by doing the processing in the production zone, CassiaCo-op already has asignificant, lasting, and positive impact on the area and the smallholder farmers.
-The shortening of the supply lines that Kampani’s investment will generate, allows further strengthening of the company.
-This, in turn, will allow it to sustain and expand the social impact it generates for smallholder farmers.
+Having sustainability at its core, by sourcing directly from the producers, and by doing the processing in the production zone, CassiaCo-op already has a significant, lasting, and positive impact on the area and the smallholder farmers.
+The shortening of the supply lines has allowed further strengthening of the company.
+This, in turn, has allowed it to sustain and expand the social impact it generates for smallholder farmers.

 The first aspect of the social impact is giving the producers options.
 CassiaCo-op is transparent about the price setting, pays according to quality, and pays a premium for certified cinnamon.
 All too often conventional buyers take advantage of the producers, citing humidity or quality concerns.
 CassiaCo-op constitutes a secure market right at their doorstep.
 If the price is better elsewhere, they always have the option to sell to another buyer.